WaelOGC/futureSelfapp/docs/09-tools-system-architecture.md

 ### Quality Fallback Behavior

 **Primary Provider Selection**:
-- System has primary provider for each tool
+- System has primary provider for each AI Service
 - Primary provider is chosen for best quality/cost balance
 - Most requests go to primary provider
 - Primary provider is optimized for tool requirements